markozajc/JUNO/README.md

 # JUNO
 JUNO is a UNO library for Java with lots of extensibility and flow control that comes bundled with several implementation of cards, rules and more.

-JUNO is built on top of the official UNO rules (can be found [here](https://service.mattel.com/instruction_sheets/UNO%20Basic%20IS.pdf)) and thus only comes preloaded with the official deck, rules and cards.
+It is built on top of the official UNO rules (can be found [here](https://service.mattel.com/instruction_sheets/UNO%20Basic%20IS.pdf)) and thus only comes preloaded with the official deck, rules and cards.
 You can, however, add your own rules and cards with its powerful systems and utilities.

 ## Download and installation
 Latest version: [![Download](https://api.bintray.com/packages/iareas/Libraries/JUNO/images/download.svg) ](https://bintray.com/iareas/Libraries/JUNO/_latestVersion).